November 14, 2022

 If you see CONT next to your name on the roster, it means we have not received payment from you

-If next to your name it says E-MAIL or CALLED, it means we gave you a call and have not heard from you, we would like to know your intensions for this quarter - we did make you a box for this week only
+If next to your name it says E-MAILED or CALLED, it means we gave you a call or email and have not heard from you, we would like to know your intentions for this quarter - we did make you a box for this week only

 Do we have your order correct?
-If not give us a Email
+If not give us a call

 Is your phone number correct?
-If not give us a Email
+If not give us a call

 Are you getting the newsletter via e-mail if not send us your address (firstname.lastname@example.org)